This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Commonly known as ethiopian mustard, Brassica carinata is a small oilseed that is similar in size and shape to canola and domestic mustard seed.
 Varieties range in colour from brown to yellow and have high erucic acid content similar to mustard seed or rapeseed.
 Brassica carinata may not be readily distinguishable from other small oilseeds without the use of a microscope.

-Bunt is characterized the presence of bunt balls or black spores.
+Bunt is characterized by the presence of bunt balls or black spores.
 Infected grain may have a fishy odour.
 Common bunt is a wheat disease caused by two closely related fungi, Tilletia caries and Tilletia foetida.
 The disease is also called stinking or covered smut.
 In infected plants, kernels on headed plants are replaced with bunt balls containing black powdery spores of the fungus.

 Bunt reduces yield of infected crops, and it reduces the value of the crop, even in mildly infected crops.
 It is not as common as it once was in Canada, because we have developed effective control measures and new cultivars that are resistant to the disease.